-The tests can be expensive – as compared to the competition – but the company does have a unique approach to DNA testing and what it means in a wider sense for society.
+The company has a unique approach to DNA testing and what it means in a wider sense for society.
 To Living DNA, all mankind is related, all of us are from the same background and streams of migration, and the concept of “race” is a false construct imposed upon mankind.

 It’s an interesting approach and a goal that many users will find appealing to take part in.

 In the labs, user samples are put through a battery of tests which have no rival in the business.
 The company tests use maternal and paternal DNA, combining both under one roof, unlike other companies which package them separately.

 In what is one of the most interesting aspects of the product is the “Your Ancestry through History” feature.
 It gives a fascinating look at your ancestor’s voyage through history, and places them squarely in the greater context of humanity’s voyage from our origins in Africa to all points beyond.
 It’s a unique approach, and one that sets Living DNA apart.

 The kit sent by Living DNA is straightforward and easy to use.
 It includes a paid envelope and two vials, both of which come with cheek swabs.
 One of these is the sample and the other is the backup.
 You swab your cheeks, put the swabs in the vials and put them in the paid envelope and your work is done.
 It’s just a matter of waiting for the results from this point.